websight-io/docs/docs/guides/development/components/html/index.md

 The file contains regular HTML tags and elements generated based on the component properties stored in the model.
 You can implement the dynamic part using [HTL Block Statements](https://experienceleague.adobe.com/docs/experience-manager-htl/using/htl/block-statements.html?lang=en).

-The fundamental part of an HTL statement is `<sly>` tag and its `data-sly-use.model` property that defines `model` variable.
+The fundamental part of an HTL statement (for the component) is `<sly>` tag and its `data-sly-use.model` property that defines `model` variable.
 They enable you to refer to fields (component properties) defined in the corresponding java file.

 You can use variable `${model.title}` to get a value of the title property and inject it directly into HTML.
 For example, you can add a text inside `<h3>` tag.